OpenDSA/OpenDSA/RST/en/SearchStruct/Sparse.rst

 Column 3.
 At this point we know that no element at Row 7 and Column 2 is stored in the sparse matrix.

+In some applications, a given row or column represents a vector of information about some object.
+For example, consider if we want to store a database about reviewer ratings of movies.
+If there are a lot of movies and a lot of reviewers in the database, then no reviewer will have reviewed a signficant fraction of the movies, and no movie will have been reviewed by a significant fraction of reviewers.
+So a sparse matrix representation might be ideal, where each column stores the ratings information for a given reviewer, and each row stores the ratings information for a given movie.
+This allows operations like finding all reviews by a given reviewer However, *which* column a given movie is in is arbitrary.
+In this case, each (non-zero) cell of the sparse matrix might need to store a reference to its row and column headers (which might provide further information about the record, such as movie and review information), but the cells probably do not need to store meaningless row/column numbers.

 Insertion and deletion can be performed by working in a similar way to insert or delete elements within the appropriate row and column lists.